The Arctic Flight Nobody Noticed: How Canada’s Alert Station Became NATO’s Answer to Trump’s Greenland Threats

 Denmark’s dilemma is acute:

 Denmark needs Canada’s intelligence to understand U.S. military posture at Thule.
+This dependency is total and irreplaceable.
+No other ally can provide Denmark with independent verification of U.S. military activity on Danish territory.

 What This Means for NATO

 If the U.S. takes military action against Greenland, NATO faces an unprecedented scenario: one member potentially attacking another member’s territory.
-Article 5 – collective defense – would technically apply, but defending Denmark against the United States would shatter the alliance.
+Article 5—collective defense—would technically apply, but defending Denmark against the United States would shatter the alliance.

 NATO requires: